sprucelabsai/developer.spruce.ai/roles-jobs-perms.md

+# Roles, Jobs, & Permissions

+The 3 of these concepts are what allow you to know the role a person plays in the store experience and what thay can/cannot do.

 # Roles

 The Spruce platform breaks people into 5 roles.
 These roles can apply to an Organization, a Group, or a Location.